 Secret Weapon: So common back home, batteries can be a priceless commodity if you run out of them in the bush.
 Pack some extras -- and buy an extra digital camera card while you're at it.
 You don't want to run out of space right when you're ready to take that close-up of a lion.

 Safety First: A small first-aid kit full of bandages, hand sanitizer and medications, both over-the-counter and prescription, may be your best friend.
-Consider including ibuprofen, Dramamine and Imodium; ask a doctor if they'll give you some Cipro (for intense stomach problems) or Ambien (for sleeping).
+Consider including ibuprofen, Dramamine and Imodium; ask a doctor if he or she will give you some Cipro (for intense stomach problems) and/or Ambien (for sleeping on the plane).
 Pack an extra travel toothbrush in case you forget and use tap water.
 And it goes without saying that insect repellent and malaria medication should be on your list (ask your outfitter if mosquito netting is provided).

 Leave at Home: The colors that you wear on safari are almost as important as the actual clothes.
 Anything white and bright will distract the animals, and black and blue (including jeans) attract flies.
 Stick to olive, green and khaki.
 Forget your formal clothes; things are casual out in the bush, even at upscale lodges.